githubhuyang/achyb/static/README.md

 # extract the bitcode file (vmlinux.bc)
 extract-bc vmlinux
 ```
-To reproduce our results, you may use `myallyesconfig` instead of `defconfig`.
+To reproduce our results, you may use `myallyes_defconfig` instead of `defconfig`.
 However, `defconfig` may significantly reduce the time cost of kernel compilation.

 ### Tool Compilation